vyshane/cassandra-kubernetes/README.md

 ## Why did you create this project?

-I wanted to stay close to the [official Cassandra Docker image](https://hub.docker.com/_/cassandra/).
-I'm using a [Docker image](image/Dockerfile) that is identical to the official Cassandra image except for the addition of a [custom entrypoint](custom-entrypoint.sh) that configures seed nodes for the container before giving control back to the upstream entrypoint.
+I wanted to reuse the [official Cassandra Docker image](https://hub.docker.com/_/cassandra/).
+My [Docker image](image/Dockerfile) extends the official Cassandra image with the addition dnsutils and a [custom entrypoint](image/custom-entrypoint.sh) that configures seed nodes for the container.

-Seed node IP addresses are provided via DNS by a [headless Kubernetes service](../cassandra-nodes-service.yml).
+Seed node IP addresses are provided via DNS by a [headless Kubernetes service](cassandra-peer-service.yml).